Oudwins/dstyler/README.md

 ds.media("(min-width: 640px)")
   .selector(".my-mobile-class")
   .set({ background: "red" });
-// The set function may be used to set nodes but this is not recomended as it may lead to unsupported behaviours -> ds.set({"div": {background: "red"}})
+// The set function may be used to set nodes but this is not recomended as it may lead to unexpected  behaviour (you may break the stylesheet if not careful) -> ds.set({"div": {background: "red"}})
 ```

 ## A word of warning!